Volume Rate of Change – 4 Things to Consider Before Trading

 This time, the volume was even higher and suggested by the higher high formed in the VROC indicator.
 But this second attempt to breach the resistance level also failed.

 Thereafter, price continues to push lower.
 The two instances gives day traders enough evidence that the resistance level at $146.50 will hold and indicators a downside move in price.

 Using the VROC as a (volume) divergence indicator

 The VROC indicator is also used to spot divergence.

-The concepts of divergence with the VROC is similar to the type of divergence set ups one can see with other indicators such as the relative strength index, the Stochastics oscillator or the MACD.
+The concept of divergence with the VROC is similar to the type of divergence setups one can see with other indicators such as the relative strength index, the Stochastics oscillator or the MACD.

 In conclusion, the VROC indicator is a volatility indicator that focuses on volume and not price.
 Therefore, the volume rate of change indicator is not to be confused with other volatility indicators such as Bollinger Bands.